 Lindenwood University offers you the opportunity to earn an accelerated masters of science (MS) degree in Information Technology Management.
 This accelerated program accepts students who have already earned an undergraduate degree in information technology, computer science, computer information systems, management information systems, or a post-bachelor's certificate in information technology.
 If the student does not have one of these degree, the program will also accept a Bachelor’s degree in any field and equivalent work experience or particular certifications that are in accordance with Lindenwood University’s admissions standards.

 To ensure academic success, you will work with a faculty advisor to determine an appropriate sequence of courses.
 Other professional academic resources, including career services and free on-campus and online tutoring, are available.
 Our admissions counselors can help you navigate the financial aid options that are available to you as a Lindenwood University student.

 Master of Science in Information Technology Management Faculty

 Courses are taught by knowledgeable professionals who have worked in the IT field for years, and they share that insight with their classes.
 Their practical experience is a large part of how the cluster format will help you understand the day-to-day work life of an IT manager.
 Class sizes are purposely kept small to encourage discussion and allow you and your fellow students to make valuable contacts in the IT field.

 Earning a Master of Science in Information Technology Management Degree at Lindenwood University

-These classes are located at 13 different locations around St. Louis, including our main campus in St. Charles, Mo., and our sister campus in Belleville, Ill.
+Classes are held at multiple convenient locations throughout the St. Louis area.
 Your commute will be short, because the class should be close to home or near your workplace.
 With classes on an expedited schedule, you will be able to earn your degree while working and fulfilling your other responsibilities.